system76/docs/_articles/steam.md

   - gaming
   - support
   - System76
-hidden: falso
+hidden: false
 faq: false # If it shows in the 'Frequently Answered Questions' section
 ---

 ## Install Steam from the Ubuntu Software Store

 To launch the _Ubuntu Software Store_ when using the *Launcher*